JamesByers/volumio_and_snapcast_config/README.md

 #### Overview
 This repository contains instructions for turning Volumio into a multi-room music player
-* V1 configuration using Volumio2 as the master control and Raspbian with Snapclient installed as the nodes in other rooms
+* The V1 configuration uses Volumio2 as the master control and Raspbian with Snapclient installed as the music nodes in other rooms
+ * [Detail for the V1 configuration is here]

 #### References